howdyai/botkit/packages/docs/reference/core.md

 | user | string | Unique identifier of user who sent the message.
 Typically contains the platform specific user id.<br/>
 <a name="BotkitPlugin"></a>
 ## Interface BotkitPlugin
+An interface for plugins that can contain multiple middlewares as well as an init function.

 **Fields**